Skip to main content Skip to footer

 EKN’s policy

-EKN classifies India in country risk class 3 on a scale of 0 to 7.
-Normal risk assessment applies to all debtor categories.
-This means that there are no predetermined limitations on the issuance of guarantees and that the transactions are assessed on their own merits without any specific requirements or preconditions.
+EKN classifies India in country risk category 3 (on a scale from 0 to 7).
+Standard risk assessment applies to all debtor categories, meaning there are no predefined restrictions on guarantee issuance, and transactions are assessed on their own merits without special requirements or conditions.

 EKN’s commitment and experience